 This research can improve a digital assistant, VERA, aiming to support stroke survivors in their physical rehabilitation.

-Difficulties with language and communication after stroke can be amongst the hardest effects for people affected by stroke to recover from, cope with and adapt to.
-This project will explore whether more intensive treatment programmes could be helpful for supporting stroke survivors and their families in the UK.
+This project will explore whether more intensive communication treatment programmes could help support stroke survivors and their families in the UK.

 Pre-doctoral Clinical Academic Fellowships are for healthcare professionals in England to develop an application for a doctoral level (e.g. PhD) training Fellowship, and to develop the skills they need to be a competitive applicant for this type of funding.
 This award has been made to Jennifer Crow.